goragoraki/Linux-System-Programming-with-C/README.md

 * udps.c - udp server.
 * select.c - Server can received both tcp client and udp client.
 * hw2.c - After the connection is established, create process which handle it exclusively.
-* hw3.c - Change select.c to Muti-thread version
+* hw3.c - Change select.c to Muti-thread version.
 * * *
 ### 8. Programs
 * del.c - delete one character in string. (using pointer).